 The adoption tax credit provides financial benefits to families that open their homes to children through adoption from foster care, intercountry adoption, or private domestic adoption.

 The adoption tax credit was finally made a permanent part of the U.S. tax code with the passage of the American Taxpayer Relief Act of 2012.
-However, the credit was not made refundable as it was in 2010 and 2011.
-And recent discussions about comprehensive tax reform put the adoption tax credit at risk—even a so-called permanent credit is not guaranteed to make it through major tax reform.
-We must ask Congress to make the adoption tax credit refundable and to protect it during tax reform so that it can help more children and families.
+Current discussions about comprehensive tax reform put the adoption tax credit at risk—even a so-called “permanent” credit is not guaranteed to make it through major tax reform.
+Please ask Congress to protect the adoption credit during tax reform so that it can help more children and families.